01 of 08

 - Visit the Pello Urdapilleta historic farm Sample pork products right where they were produced.

 07 of 08

-These itineraries assume you're on a tight schedule, trying to fit everything in to the shortest period of time.
-But you're on vacation, so add a day or two to revisit your favourite tapas spots.
+These itineraries assume you're on a tight schedule, trying to fit everything into the shortest period of time.
+But you're on vacation, so add a day or two to revisit your favorite tapas spots.

 Three-Day San Sebastian Suggested Itinerary

 - Day 1 Eat pintxos, explore the old town, visit a basque cider house

 - Day 2 Visit Bilbao or La Rioja, go to a three-Michelin star restaurant